xoraus/CrackingTheSQLInterview/README.md

 PL/SQL is a procedural language used to create applications.

-SQL vs. PL-SQL
+#### **SQL vs. PL-SQL**

-SQL is used to write queries, DDL and DML statements.
+- SQL is used to write queries, DDL and DML statements.

-PL/SQL is used to write program blocks, functions, procedures triggers,and packages.
+- PL/SQL is used to write program blocks, functions, procedures triggers,and packages.

-SQL is executed one statement at a time.
+- SQL is executed one statement at a time.

-PL/SQL is executed as a block of code.
+- PL/SQL is executed as a block of code.

-SQL is declarative, i.e., it tells the database what to do but not how to do it.
+- SQL is declarative, i.e., it tells the database what to do but not how to do it.
 Whereas, PL/SQL is procedural, i.e., it tells the database how to do things.

-SQL can be embedded within a PL/SQL program.

-But PL/SQL can’t be embedded within a SQL statement.
+- SQL can be embedded within a PL/SQL program.
+But PL/SQL cant be embedded within a SQL statement.

 **7. What are the possible values for the BOOLEAN data field in MySQL?**